Police Blotter: April 28, 2021

 FELONY ARRESTS

-Dennis W. Haun, 57, of the 300 block of Pine Street, Willits, was arrested by the California Highway Patrol at 7:05 p.m.
-April 23 on State Route 20 west of Walnut Drive.
-He was booked into the Colusa County Jail.

-Adrian R. Ocampo, 39, of the 800 block of D Street, Williams, was arrested by the Williams Police Department at 4:40 p.m.
-April 23 in the 200 block of E Street in Williams.
-He was booked into the Colusa County Jail.
+Antonio Chavez, 62, of the 10000 block of Live Oak Boulevard, Live Oak, was arrested by the Sutter County Sheriff’s Office at 11:30 a.m.
+April 25 at Larkin Road and Kola Street.
+He was booked into Sutter County Jail.